panviz/v1/readme.txt

       TODO

-Prototype
-  replace prototype.js with bunch of files

-Application
-  Create ControlFul
+Client

+Server
+  Js files buncher & minifier
+    Remove code in 'isServer' blocks
+    Remove methods with @server comment add path helpers create item on 'save' if missing

 EventManagement
-  Implement ObjectWithEvent (destroy registered observers on View close)
+  Implement ObjectWithEvent (destroy registered observers on View close) OR extend prototype to add events on Object

-Check all actions call chain
-  stop on root_item_changed

-Rename
-  access modules -> Provider for Client, Driver for Server Singleton manager?
-    Background ->

 Item

 View
-  move to /view all Panes?

 View.Editor
-  Does View contains Editor? or Editor is a View? move action_bar to Main toolbar like Tridion.RibbonToolbar open empty Editor if .txt file missing open selected file on 'file' action
+  Does View contains Editor? or Editor is a View? move action_bar to Main toolbar like Tridion.RibbonToolbar open empty Editor if .txt file missing open selected item on 'item' action
-  Commands are called Actions and are set from html links

 Modal and View should implement one Interface with methods: ? showDialogForm & _initGUI